-The "Editable settings" section allows the user to:
+The 'settings' section allows the user to:

-- (Optionally) input a unique identifier in the ID field, up to 32 characters. - Modify the "Telephone Number" of the logger.
+- (Optionally) input a unique identifier in the ID field. - Modify the "Telephone Number" of the logger.
 Note: This acts as an identifier of the logger to the DataGate system, so caution should be taken.
-Only modify this field if advised by HWM.